cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   * We go from the reap loop (currently just one), to probably a nested one
     * the outer loop goes through all TX lists (remember, one per lane), in decreasing priority order
     * the current `break` statements in the inner loop (limit of bytes or gas reached), should also break from the outer loop
 * Exit flow (Update, Re-Check).
-Update: unconditionally; Re-Check: only if App says TX is now invalid
+Update: remove tx unconditionally; Re-Check: remove only if App says TX is now invalid
   * Transactions in higher-priority lanes are processed (updated) first.
   * Depends on how the multiple TX lists are implemented (see discussion above)
   * Update contains Re-check at the end